ivanurra/gif-app/README.md

 # GIFAPP

-A simple React app for searching GIFs with the Giphy API.
+A simple React app for searching GIFs using the Giphy API.

 ![Screenshot](public/GifApp.png)